Gorsuch Spectacular in Win vs. Allen

 The Thunder closes the regular season at 7:05 p.m. tomorrow night in Texas against the Americans.

 Single game tickets are on sale.
-Fans can purchase tickets online HERE, at the Select-A-Seat Box Office at INTRUST Bank Arena or by calling the Thunder office at 316-264-4625.
+Fans can purchase tickets online, at the Select-A-Seat Box Office at INTRUST Bank Arena or by calling the Thunder office at 316-264-4625.

 • Discuss this story on the ECHL message board...